serucee/docker-gh-to-os-action/README.md

 # Docker registry to different registry action

-For example to pull from GitHub repository and push to OpenShift registry.
+For example to pull from GitHub registry and push to OpenShift registry.

 ## Inputs